Mrian07/Proyeksi/docs/api/apiv3/example/README.md

 The GET request returns a `WorkPackageCollection`, which is a list of `WorkPackage` resources.
 Although not explicitly required by the HAL standard, every embedded `WorkPackage` is complete, meaning it will contain every property.

 Please notice that no headers and no credentials need to be provided.
-Because the community instance of OpenProject is configured to be available to the public, no authentication is required.
+Because the community instance of ProyeksiApp is configured to be available to the public, no authentication is required.

 ## Authentication

-In a default OpenProject installation however, credentials are necessary to even access the instance, so this guide will assume this default behaviour to apply further on.
+In a default ProyeksiApp installation however, credentials are necessary to even access the instance, so this guide will assume this default behaviour to apply further on.
 Only in very limited use cases should an unauthenticated access ever be allowed.

 Without authentication, a client will be informed of the missing credentials as demonstrated below when issuing a  request